azurecitadel/azurecitadel/content/arc/servers/190-access_vms.md

 If you want to check that you can create and run a script then follow these steps.

-1. Create a directory, *archack*, in the explorer
 1. Create a file, test.sh
 1. Paste in the code block below